nick-allen/python-marten/README.md

 }
 ```

 ## Full Python

-The configuration files are not parsed, but are fully loaded as python modules
+The configuration files are not parsed, but are imported as Python modules

-Only capitalized variables not starting with underscores are read into the configuration, leaving everything else for
+Only capitalized variables not starting with underscores are read into the configuration, allowing other variables
-logic and setup
+to be used for logic and setup

 ```
 > echo "a = 1; _B = 2; FULL_PYTHON = a + _B == 3" > .marten/python.py